boredsquirrel/Linux/auto-updates/auto-updates.md

 EOF
 ```

+> [!WARNING]
-It is important to manually set metered networks as so, as Networkmanager has no way of differentiating phone hotspots, USB-tethering over a phone or other indirectly metered connections from regular Wifis.
+> It is important to manually set metered networks as so, as Networkmanager has no way of differentiating phone hotspots, USB-tethering over a phone or other indirectly metered connections from regular Wifis.

-(This is way easier on Android, where one can assume that cell data is limited and the device uses a different antenna for it, and Wifi is mostly unmetered.)
+*(This is way easier on Android/phones, where one can assume that cell data is limited and the device uses a different antenna for it, and Wifi is mostly unmetered.)*

 ### 2. A timer repeating that service daily

 ```
-sudo cat > /etc/systemd/system/rpm-ostree-update.timer <<EOF
+sudo cat > /etc/systemd/system/auto-updates.timer <<EOF
 [Unit]
-Description=Run rpm-ostree updates every day
+Description=Run system updates every day

 [Timer]
 # run daily at 20:00